This is Not a House of Cards

 I run Flow and, from time to time, another company that produces cutting-edge interactive experiences called Logic&Form.
 My background is in Interface Culture and Interactive Arts, and for the majority of my career I’ve had the fortune to work on amazing creative technological projects.
 Over the last 15 years, I have been developing ways and means for creative individuals to express themselves through software.
 Flow is an extension of all that.

 Some very successful tools have arisen in the last few years, many of which challenge what we are doing.
 There are prototyping tools, animation tools, tools that generate full Xcode or Android projects, and tools that allow a developer to inspect and extract the styles from a design.
-They all solve some particular pain-point, and with each release we get a bit uneasy.
+They all solve some particular pain-point, and with each of their releases we get a bit uneasy.
 However, in our opinion, none of them appear solve the hardest problem: accurately communicating creative vision in a way that can become real, expressive, digital products.
-So, we continue to stick tou our original vision of realizing a transformative approach to design and development.
+So, we stick to our original vision of realizing a transformative approach to design and development.

 The current version of Flow is awesome for UI Animation and code export.
 It generates super clean code that can easily be integrated into existing web or iOS projects.
-The next major version will incorporate developer APIs and services for making things smoother.
-After that, it will incorporate Interaction Design features, including app layout, user flow and components.
+The next major version will incorporate developer APIs and services for making dev work smoother.
+Longer term, we plan to incorporate Interaction Design features, including app layout, user flow and components.
 Throughout all of that, the potential for Flow to be used purely as an animation tool will grow by leaps and bounds.
 We put all our proceeds into making the tool better, so you’ve purchased a license, or are thinking of doing so, then you’re actually contributing to the development of Flow itself.

 Stepping back a bit, I’d like to offer some insight into our decision-making process.
 Basically, why we are where we are and how that’s actually the right place to be for our bigger vision.